Retirement and Health Care Coverage...

 Another way to maintain health coverage between jobs is to elect COBRA continuation coverage.

 While dislocated workers may lose health coverage from their former employer, they may have the right to continue coverage under certain conditions.
-Health continuation rules enacted under COBRA (the Consolidated Omnibus Budget Reconciliation Act of 1985) apply to dislocated workers and their families as well as to workers who change jobs or workers whose work hours have been reduced, thus causing them to lose eligibility for health coverage.
+Health continuation rules enacted under COBRA (the Consolidated Omnibus Budget Reconciliation Act) apply to dislocated workers and their families as well as to workers who change jobs or workers whose work hours have been reduced, thus causing them to lose eligibility for health coverage.
 This coverage is temporary, however, and the cost may be borne by the employee.

 To be eligible for COBRA coverage, you must have been enrolled in your employer’s health plan when you worked and the health plan must continue to be in effect for active employees.
 In addition, you must take steps to enroll for COBRA continuation benefits.

-Which employers are required to offer COBRA Coverage?
+Which employers are required to offer COBRA coverage?

 What if the company closed or went bankrupt and there is no health plan?